Ashinpm/KERELA--IOT--CHALLENGE/index.md

 ### Output 📝
 > the led will blink with delay of 1 second

-congragulation on your first project 😺
+congragulation on your first project 😺.

 ### Things to note
-make sure code is uploaded without any error to the board.if any error encountred please google the errorcode 🙂 Watch This YouTube Video for More Clarification
+make sure code is uploaded without any error to the board.if any error encountred please google the errorcode 🙂 Watch This YouTube Video for More Clarification.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/dnPPoetX0uw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>